We are open on

 Weekly livestock auctions ceased many years ago, but the Stockyards continues to host special breed events and sales including Longhorn auctions.
-Many thousand of head of cattle are still sold in the Stockyards every week via video/satellite sales originating in the Exchange Building.
-The livestock legacy lives on.
+Many thousand of head of cattle were sold in the Stockyards every week via video/satellite sales originating in the Exchange Building until 2019.

 Today the Fort Worth Stockyards Historic District is one of Texas’ most popular tourist destinations.
 Many events of all kinds are held every year, new businesses and lodgings have been established adding to the history and fun that is the Fort Worth Stockyards.